bhavyarathore11/-PRODIGY_GA_05/README.md

 # PRODIGY_GA_05
-The primary goal is to apply the artistic style of one image (such as a famous painting) to the content of another image.
-Description
 This project demonstrates the application of neural style transfer, where the artistic style of one image (e.g., a famous painting) is applied to the content of another image.
-The technique leverages deep neural networks to blend the content of one image with the style of another, resulting in a new, stylized image.
+The technique leverages deep neural networks to blend the content of one image with the style of another, resulting in a new, stylized image

 Features
 Content Image Transformation: Maintain the content structure of the original image.